Softball: Protective equipment

-Helmets must be worn by batters and runners.
-A helmet must have two ear flaps, one on each side.
-Helmets and cages that are damaged or altered are forbidden.
+Batters and runners wear batting helmets.
 In NCAA fastpitch softball, players have the option to wear a helmet with or without a face mask.
 Most female travel ball teams for fastpitch softball require the batter to wear a helmet with a face mask.
 In male fastpitch masks are generally only used for medical reasons.

-In fastpitch, the catcher must wear a protective helmet with a face-mask and throat protector, shin guards and body protector.
+In fastpitch, the catcher wears a protective helmet with a face mask and throat protector, shin guards, and chest protector.
 Shin guards also protect the kneecap.
-In slow pitch, the catcher must wear a helmet, chest protector and mask at youth levels.
+In youth level slow pitch, the catcher must wear a helmet, chest protector, and mask.
 At adult levels, there is no formal requirement for the catcher to wear a mask, although the official rules recommend it.
 A catcher may optionally wear a body protector in adult slow pitch.

 While mandatory for the pitcher in some slow pitch leagues, there is an option to wear a face mask on the field.
 It is recommended in lower age groups.
-It must be in proper condition and not damaged, altered, or the like.
 This is intended to prevent facial injuries.